Ignalina/shredder/README.md

 Time spent toAvro       : 0.87478208175 s
 Time spent toKafka      : 0.59487903675 s
 ```
+NOTE: Time spent ToKafka is the the transfer time from "Shredder" to librd the underlying the kafka client library)

 # Example schema
 Note that column name needs a capital first character.